Akarshjha03/KernelQuest/README.md

 - A Linux-based operating system or a Linux virtual environment.
 - Basic knowledge of Linux commands and shell scripting.
-- A C compiler (e.g., GCC) for C programs.

 ## Contributing